CameronCod/Business_Analysis/README.md

 -  This lowers service quality, results in poor online reviews, and decreases repeat bookings, which in turn reduces occupancy rates and revenue.

 How relevant is it to the theme?:
 - The issue aligns with the theme “AI Solution for Industries” because AI can take over repetitive tasks such as managing reservations, updating guest profiles, scheduling housekeeping, and answering guest queries.
+It will also speed up the check-in processes.

 How beneficial it will be in solving the problem?:
 - By solving this problem with AI, hotels can maintain service quality despite limited staff.
 - This will improve guest satisfaction, protect the hotel’s reputation, and increase revenue.
 - The local municipality will also benefit from sustained tourism, more visitor spending in local businesses, and stable contributions from tourism-related taxes, helping the community’s economy grow.
 - operational effieciency and also support local employment stability
+- The AI tool will make queries and offer the best of service so client's can be happy, with that even staff members will know their schedules and plan ahead of time.